 Analysis of Extraction, Isolation, Structural Characterization, and Functional Activities of Oligosaccharides from Capparis Spinosa L.

-• OBJECTIVE To investigate the structural characterization and functional activities of oligosaccharides from Capparis spinosa L.
+• OBJECTIVE To investigate extraction, isolation, the structural characterization and functional activities of oligosaccharides from Capparis spinosa L.

 METHODS The oligosaccharides were extracted by water-ethanol extraction and purified sequentially with AB-8 macroporous resin, DEAE-650M cellulose column, and HW-40F gel filtration to obtain 2 fractions(C-O-1 and C-O-2).
-Their structures were characterized by 1-phenyl-3-methyl-5-pyrazolone(PMP) pre-column derivatization, methylation analysis, ultraviolet-visible spectroscopy(UV-Vis), Fourier transform infrared spectroscopy(FTIR), and high performance liquid chromatography(HPLC).
+Their structures were characterized by 1-phenyl-3-methyl-5-pyrazolone(PMP) pre-column derivatization, methylation analysis, ultraviolet-visible spectroscopy(UV-Vis), Fourier transform infrared spectroscopy(FTIR), and HPLC.
 Antioxidant activities were evaluated via 2,2’-azino-bis(3-ethylbenzothiazoline-6-sulfonic acid)(ABTS) cationic radical(ABTS+·), 1,1-diphenyl-2-picrylhydrazyl(DPPH) radical(DPPH·), hydroxyl radical scavenging assays, and Fe2+ reducing power.
-In vivo antioxidant and anti-melanogenic effects of C-O-1 were further assessed in zebrafish model.
+Furthermore, the antioxidant and whitening activities of C-O-1 were evaluated based on the zebrafish model.

 CONCLUSION C-O-1 and C-O-2 both exhibit well-defined structures.
 C-O-1 demonstrates remarkable antioxidant and skin-whitening effects, suggesting its potential for functional applications.